 Where do your personal interests compare to others, on a Strong Interest scale?

 - Strong Interest Tests assess your interests by using your results to “compare” you to groups of others who answer questions like you did, to see where you fit on a “scale”

 - Also originally developed in the 1920’s

 - Administered by Myers Briggs and used by O*Net

-What Holland Code can you be labelled with?
+What Holland Code can you be labeled with?

 - The Holland Test “scores” your personality into one of 6 “types” so you can be labeled with a Holland Code

 - Based on psychology theory developed in the 1950’s